A recent study by the University of North Carolina found that more than 50% of small businesses fail within the first five years.

 While there are many factors that can contribute to a business’s failure, understanding the most common reasons can help you avoid them.

-In this blog post, we’ll take a look at some of the most prevalent statistics for small business failure and what you can do to increase your chances of success.
+In this blog post, we’ll take a look at some of the most prevalent small business failure statistics and what you can do to increase your chances of success.

 - About 79 % of small businesses survive their first year, which means only 21% of small businesses fail in first years.(Office of Advocacy)

 - More than 50% of new businesses fail within five years.

 - 70% of small businesses fail in their 10th year.

 - 82% of businesses that failed cited cash flow problems as a factor in their failure (Entrepreneur)

 - For 33% of small business owners, the greatest challenge is a lack of capital (Guidant Financial)

 - 60% of small businesses are not profitable(SmallBizTrends)